ITN: History

-In 1967, ITN was given the go-ahead by the ITA to provide a full 30-minute daily news programme at 10 pm on ITV.
+Although ITN had far fewer resources than BBC News—as late as the early 1970s it only had one overseas reporter, in Washington DC—ITN in 1967 was given the go-ahead by the ITA to provide a full 30-minute daily news programme at 10 pm.
 There was further tension with the ITV executives as they were sceptical of the idea that viewers would want a full 30 minutes of news every Monday to Friday and they were also losing valuable peak time slots which could be used for the sale of commercial advertising.
 News at Ten began broadcasting on 3 July 1967 with a newscaster team consisting of Alastair Burnet, Andrew Gardner, George Ffitch and Reginald Bosanquet.
 It was initially given a 13-week trial run; however, the programme proved to be extremely popular with viewers and continued for a further 32 years.
 News at Ten was to become one of the most prestigious news programmes of its time in British history with a reputation for high-quality journalism and innovation.
 ITN's News at Ten also prompted the BBC to gradually expand its 20:50 news bulletin from ten minutes to fifteen, twenty and then twenty-five minutes.
 The Nine O'Clock News began broadcasting in 1970 as News at Ten's rival.
 ITN also established other programmes in the ITV schedule.
 First Report, a lunchtime bulletin began in 1972 and by 1976, News at 5.45 commenced.
 This was a period when ITN enjoyed its greatest plaudits, following Lord Annan's 1977 report on the future of broadcasting, which declared: "We subscribe to the generally held view that ITN has the edge over BBC news."

 ITN obtained the contract to produce Channel 4 News when the channel started broadcasting in 1982.
 The programme was launched by Peter Sissons, Trevor McDonald and Sarah Hogg.
 The hour-long programme has been broadcast at 7 pm since it started and has a reputation for high-quality journalism and thorough analysis.
 Further expansion came with the launch of overnight television on ITV in 1988, with ITN providing hourly news bulletins, as well as the half-hour ITN Morning News to conclude the overnight schedules.